ShivangiAgarwal12/Recent-Job-Search-Agent/README.md

 # Job Search Agent 🔍

 An AI-powered job search agent that searches the web for job postings matching your profile and saves results to a file.

+# Building Features (In Progress)
+ - Agent for job search (finished)
+ - Email yourself the results (under progress)
+ - Remove duplicate jobs (under progress)
+ - More to follow ..

 ## Stack

 | Component | Tool | Cost |